bredmor/comment-analyzer/README.md

 Please see the [Perspective API Documentation](https://developers.perspectiveapi.com/s/docs) for full reference on available attribute models and score meanings.

-## SSL & Other Communication Issues
-Starting with version 1.0, the `Analyzer` constructor accepts `GuzzleHttp\ClientInterface` as an optional 3rd parameter.
-This allows for passing an alternative HTTP Client instance with SSL disabled, a certificate specified or other concerns not handled by default.

-If this parameter is left null/unset, the library will continue to use the default Guzzle client as in previous versions.

 ## Error Handling
 Every part of the library that relies on input or proper function use will throw a `CommentException` or `AnalyzerException` as appropriate when an error is encountered.